-Most kids like playing in sand, even if some of us parents prefer to not have to deal with sand in our car etc afterwards!
+Most kids like playing in sand, even if some of us parents prefer to not have to deal with it in our car etc afterwards!
 I know my kids can still easily spend a good hour or two at the beach playing in the sand – building sand castles and collecting shells.

 Now we don’t always want to swim as well as build sand castles, like on a sunny winters day.
 Nor do we (or can we) travel to a ocean beach.
-Thankfully, there are a number of good spots to do this along Parramatta River, which means only a short trip.
+Thankfully, there are a number of good sandy spots to do this along Parramatta River, which means only a short trip.

 I’ve been wanting to share this list for a while now.
 Grateful for lockdown and a sunny winter’s day for the inspiration and time to finally get it done!
 But a little word of warning first… it’s common to find rubbish along these beaches (just like at ocean beaches unfortunately).
 I find it best to do a quick scan and remove any items that the kids may hurt themselves on, like glass or broken hard plastic.